Here's the best way to prepare for anal sex and how to safely enjoy it.

 Great anal sex is all about the preparation you put into it.

-The time and effort you put in as a couple is going to go a long way to not only making you into a happier healthier couple- but also opening a door for better, more exciting experiences.
+The time and effort you put in as a couple will go a long way to not only making you into a happier, healthier couple but also opening a door for better, more exciting experiences.